Teaching the Divisions of the Bible: History | Sunday School Solutions

 You can use the stories found in this book to teach children that God gives victory when they obey and worship Him and that disobeying Him always leads to consequences.

+See our God’s Faithfulness: Return to Canaan lesson series, available at CEF Press®, for lessons you can use to teach exciting stories about Joshua and Ruth.
 The History section of the Bible is where the nation of Israel begged for a king, and their first king was appointed.
 The books of 1 Samuel through 2 Chronicles tell us many stories of the famous kings Saul, David, and Solomon.
 This is also where we read of several prophets and how God spoke through them, along with how Israel split into the northern and southern kingdoms of Israel and Judah.
 Understanding this split will keep the children from much confusion as they learn to read the Bible on their own.

 Understanding this split will keep the children from much confusion as they learn to read the Bible on their own.

+The History section of the Bible ends with the books of Ezra, Nehemiah, and Esther.
+Each book shares stories of its namesake and how God used each of these people for His glory.
 Throughout the History books of the Bible, we see God at work in people’s lives.
 You can help the children in your children’s church learn the order of these 12 books by using the fun game below.